 Dear Diary,

 It’s been two whole weeks since I’ve seen him.
 I think of him wherever I go and I can’t focus on school because my mind is constantly on him.
 I don’t know how we are going to get through this.
 We have been having constant arguments and disagreements over pointless issues that aren’t very practical.
 We both want to make this relationship work but it’s so hard to not be sad.
 The stretches of time that we can’t see each other are painful and feel like an eternity, but when we are together it’s magical and wonderful.
 Today we argued about what I should get for dinner.
 Stupid stuff like that seems to create fissures in our relationship.
 I read articles about how to keep up a long distance relationship but they all make it seem so much easier than in really is.
 They tell me that fighting is normal and having strong emotions is what happens when you move away from someone you care about but they don’t make it any easier when we do fight and when I am sad.
 I’m not really sure what to do anymore.
-I’ll keep writing in this journal to let out my feelings and vent about our problems but I don’t think it be enough.
+I’ll keep writing in this journal to let out my feelings and vent about our problems but I don’t think it will be enough.
 Well, I have to go do my homework now.
 I’ll be writing again soon.

+Writing a diary entry for this assignment is a real challenge, especially since you are writing about something truly personal.
+While diary entries are for one’s self, in this case, you do have me as another reader, which probably forces you to hold back a bit.
+That holding back, unfortunately, gives the entry a slightly strained and reserved feel that doesn’t quite work for a writing context where one is letting going and expressing their deepest/darkest personal secrets.
+Still: you do a good job of developing pathos and hinting at trouble.
+But I wonder what you left out that you wouldn’t were this a “real” diary entry?

 5 STEPS TO A SUCCESSFUL LONG-DISTANCE RELATIONSHIP